Hammond Ciesar All-Americans

 The Hammond Ciesar All-Americans were a professional basketball team that competed in the National Basketball League.
 They were based in Hammond, Indiana, and played in the Hammond Civic Center for home games.

 History

-The team was founded in 1936 in Whiting, Indiana as the Whiting Ciesar All-Americans, where they played in the Midwest Basketball Conference.
+The team was founded in 1936 by car dealer Eddie Ciesar in Whiting, Indiana as the Whiting Ciesar All-Americans, where they played in the Midwest Basketball Conference.
 They changed their name in for the 1938–39 season to the Hammond Ciesar All-Americans, and joined the National Basketball League.
 They disbanded after the 1940–41 season.